Synthetic Deepfake

 Definition and origin of deepfakes

 Since then, deepfakes have rapidly advanced with AI algorithms, necessitating an urgent focus on awareness, detection, and regulation.
-As deepfake technology progresses, understanding its definition and origin is the initial stride in navigating the intricate landscape of synthetic media.
+As deep fake technology progresses, understanding its definition and origin is the initial stride in navigating the intricate landscape of synthetic media.

 This innovation, born from the fusion of “deep learning” and “fake,” has raised ethical and legal questions, with concerns about misinformation, privacy, and consent intensifying as deepfakes increasingly blur the lines between reality and fiction.